 Reporting issues in BIND 9

-To report a non-security-related bug or request a feature in BIND, please navigate to our Gitlab instance and enter your issue there.
+To report a non-security-related bug or request a feature in BIND, please navigate to our GitLab instance and enter your issue there.
 You will have the option of marking your issue confidential, if necessary.
 You will need to create an account on GitLab, but you can link your credentials from another GitLab instance or social media account.
-Once you have logged your issue, you may follow up with us via email to firstname.lastname@example.org.
-We do not enable new issue creation via email because of the spam problem.
+Once you have logged your issue, you may follow up with us via email to email@example.com.
+We do not enable new issue creation via email because of spam problems.